jhuangtw/xg2xg/README.md

 | memegen | [memegen](http://www.memegen.com/) |

-*disclaimer: I'm not meaningfully affiliated with any of the technlogies mentioned above.*
+*disclaimer: I'm not affiliated with any of the technologies mentioned above.*